 5. School districts offering to provide mutual aid to a requesting district will provide only credentialed personnel.
 Responding Mental Health Services staff will be either licensed clinicians or registered interns (psychiatrist, psychologist, licensed clinical social worker or professional counselor, or marriage or family counselor).
 Generally speaking, only staff that has been trained in crisis response will be deployed.

-6. Responding districts will provide assistance for up to three days.
-At the end of the three days, further agreements between individual districts, Mental Health Services, Office of Education, and Office of Emergency Services will be necessary in order to provide further assistance.
+6. Responding districts will provide assistance for up to three (3) days.
+At the end of the three (3) days, further agreements between individual districts, Mental Health Services, Office of Education and the Parish OHSEP will be necessary in order to provide further assistance.

-7. Unless otherwise specified, shifts of work shall be eight hours long for the three-day period.
+7. Unless otherwise specified, shifts of work shall be eight (8) hours long for the three (3)-day period.